SampsonCrowley/arch_packages/README.md

     ```bash
     bin/compile_heroku_cli
     ```
-    - Check sums, pkgver and pkgrel will all be automatically updated in `heroku-cli-bin/PKGBUILD`
+    - Checksums, pkgver and pkgrel will all be automatically updated in `heroku-cli-bin/PKGBUILD`
     - verify that `makepkg` succeeds
 4. test by installing locally
     ```bash